vtex/shoreline/packages/site/documentation/components/paragraph.md

 ## Customization

-You can use the `csx` property to handle different styles, and also the `TextPattern` and `SpaceStyleProps`.
+You can use the `csx` property to handle different styles, and also the `TextPattern`.

 ### Example